English vocabulary for Texas Holdem poker exercise part 2

 Close

-3. When a player gambles/puts into the pot the same amount/value of chips/money as a player(s) before him or her has done, is called
+When a player gambles/puts into the pot the same amount/value of chips/money as a player(s) before them has done, they

 Call: